Olympus analysts surrender, leave clients in dark

 "We suspended our rating on Olympus as increased uncertainty around past acquisitions and accounting practices make it difficult to do accurate analysis of rating and earnings estimate of the company," a Tokyo-based spokeswoman for Goldman Sachs said in an email to Reuters.

-CLSA, an independent broker that specializes in Asia, maintained a "sell" rating.
+CLSA, an independent broker that specialises in Asia, maintained a "sell" rating.
 Barclays has maintained a rating.

 Apart from Nomura, two other large Japanese brokerages Daiwa Securities and Mizuho Securities have maintained a "neutral" and "underperform" rating, respectively.
 Their latest recommendation was on Oct 18.